 The P-40 was a multi-role aircraft, used as a bomber escort, fighter, and fighter-bomber.
 It first saw combat courtesy of the RAF in the Middle East and North African campaigns, coming up against German fighters in North Africa.
 It was a staple of the Allied air forces, used in the theaters of the southeast Pacific, North Africa, and, of course, Burma and China, where it was used by the Flying Tigers against the IJAAF.

-The initial batch of P-40Bs assigned to the Flying Tigers were shipped to and assembled in Rangoon, Burma.
-Initially they were not liked by the pilots who thought them cumbersome and ill-equipped, as there were no bomb racks on the wings and no auxiliary tanks that could be ejected before battle.
+The initial batch of P-40Bs assigned to the Flying Tigers was shipped to and assembled in Rangoon, Burma.
+Initially, they were not liked by the pilots who thought them cumbersome and ill-equipped, as there were no bomb racks on the wings and no auxiliary tanks that could be ejected before the battle.
 Plus, the P-40 Tomahawks had no radios, and, more critically, no freely available spare parts.
 Repairs had to be made by scavenging parts from damaged planes.
 But there were some advantages.
-Two heavy sheets of steel protected the pilot’s head, and the gas tanks were self sealing.
+Two heavy sheets of steel protected the pilot’s head, and the gas tanks were self-sealing.

 The Flying Tigers destroyed 115 enemy aircraft in their six and a half months of operation up until they were disbanded on the 4th of July 1942.
 They only lost only four of their own.

 Sign up to ACE MADDOX to receive important and highly interesting e-mails.
 We don’t communicate often, but when we do — it’s slicker than rock ’n roll.